wcp-public-team/microservices-lab/README.md

 You will see some messages that resources are being allocated and that your toolchain was created successfully.
 The App Details page should show that your toolchain is configured.

 ![Application Deployed](./images/AppDeployedCloudFoundry.png)
+<br><br><br>
 Click on the `View Toolchain` button.
+A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
+<br><br><br>
 ![Application toolchain](./images/Toolchain.png)

 The Continuous Delivery service in IBM Cloud provides a collection of developer tools that can be linked together into toolchains.
-THe toolchain in the screen shot above is a typical starter toolchain that contains tools for you to store your code, track issues, deploy your application and to edit your code right in the browser.
+The toolchain in the screen shot above is a typical starter toolchain that contains tools for you to store your code, track issues, deploy your application and to edit your code right in the browser.

 Click on the `Git` tile.